-The Planning Commission held a public hearing on the above referenced application at their September 23, 2014 meeting.
-The Commission voted 4-ayes and 0-nay to approve the requested Planned Use application for Gander Mountain, subject to the conditions recommended by staff.
+List of committees that have reviewed: The Planning Commission held a public hearing on the above referenced application at their September 23, 2014 meeting.
+The Commission voted 4-ayes and 0-nays to approve the requested Planned Use application for St. Elizabeth's Hospital, subject to the conditions recommended by staff.
+The Community Development Committee reviewed this application at its September 29, 2014 meeting and recommended approval with a vote of 6-0.